UniversalDependencies/docs/_oge/index.md

   * There are two types of nonfinite forms: participles and masdars.

 ---
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax
 * The UD_Old_Georgian_GLC treebank use sall main DEPREL tags except of [expl](https://universaldependencies.org/u/dep/expl.html), [dislocated](https://universaldependencies.org/u/dep/dislocated.html), [clf](https://universaldependencies.org/u/dep/clf.html) and [reparandum](https://universaldependencies.org/u/dep/reparandum.html).
 The Old Georgian language has a flexible word order, which sometimes prefer to follow Subject-Indirect Object-Object-Verb patterns.